the-wing/components/README.md

 ### For the future

+- [ ] Add styled-system for consistency in styling
 - [ ] Add PropTypes to all the subfolders in Profile/components
 - [ ] Refactor responsive util so that we're not passing unnecessary props to dom elements
 - [ ] Add [a11y addon](https://github.com/storybooks/storybook/tree/master/addons/a11y)